 So after one year, EA has drawn back the street racing franchise with Need for Speed Carbon, a direct sequel to Most Wanted featuring the same over-the-top FMV sequences, intense police chases, and a heavy emphasis on speed and customization.

-With EA being strong supporters of the Wii, it’s no surprise that a version of the game also launched alongside the system, but is it more than a quick port?
+With EA being a strong supporter of the Wii, it’s no surprise that a version of the game was also launched alongside the system, but is it more than a quick port?